Blog

 2 - Today, there are around 8 million Palestinian refugees in the Occupied Palestinian Territory and neighbouring Arab countries such as Lebanon, Jordan, and Syria.
 Apartheid Israel has persistently denied their UN-sanctioned right to return to their homes, lands and other property simply because they are not Jewish.

-3 - The Nakba was a deliberate and systematic act carried out in order to create what Israeli human rights organization B’Tselem calls “a Jewish supremacy” in historic Palestine, which was overwhelmingly populated by Indigenous Palestinian Arabs prior to 1948.
+3 - The ethnic cleansing during the Nakba was a deliberate, planned and systematic campaign carried out in order to create what human rights organizations such as Amnesty International, Human Rights Watch, Al-Haq and B’Tselem call “a Jewish supremacy” in historic Palestine, which was overwhelmingly populated by Palestinian Arabs prior to 1948.

 4 - Contrary to Zionist mythology, pre-state Zionist militias began their ethnic cleansing of Palestinian towns and villages months before the establishment of the State of Israel.
 The massacre and depopulation of the Palestinian village of Deir Yasin, for instance, took place on 9 April 1948.

 5 - Approximately 150,000 Palestinians remained inside what became Israel's borders in 1948, many of them internally displaced.
-They were granted Israeli citizenship but lived for years under military rule.
-To this day, Palestinian citizens of Israel live as second-class citizens in their own homeland, subjected to dozens of racist laws that discriminate against them because they are not Jewish.
+They were eventually granted Israeli citizenship but lived for years under military rule.
+To this day, Palestinian citizens of Israel live as second-class citizens in their own homeland, subjected to a system of apartheid enshrined in dozens of racist laws that discriminate against them.

 6 - During the Nakba, Zionist militias and, later, Israeli forces systematically destroyed about 530 Palestinian towns and villages to prevent exiled Palestinian refugees from returning.
 Many homes that remained standing were repopulated with Jewish-Israeli colonial settlers.

-7 - The Jewish National Fund (JNF), a pillar of the Zionist settler-colonial project in Palestine, acquired approximately 78 percent of its land holdings from the Israeli state between 1949 and 1953, much of it the land of ethnically cleansed Palestinian refugees that the state had confiscated and designated as “absentee property.”
+7 - The Jewish National Fund (JNF), an openly racist pillar of the Zionist settler-colonial project in Palestine, acquired approximately 78 percent of its land holdings from the Israeli state between 1949 and 1953, much of it agricultural land of ethnically cleansed Palestinian refugees that the state had confiscated and designated as “absentee property.”
 The JNF holds this stolen Palestinian land as “the perpetual property of the Jewish People.”

-8 - The Nakba did not end in 1948 but continues to this day in the form of apartheid Israel’s ongoing theft of Palestinian land for Jewish-Israeli settlements in the occupied Palestinian territory as well as inside present-day Israel; destruction of Palestinian homes and agricultural land; revocation of residency rights; deportations; demographic engineering; periodic brutal military assaults; and forced displacement.
+8 - The Nakba did not end in 1948 but continues to this day in the form of apartheid Israel’s ongoing ethnic cleansing of Palestinian communities; theft of Palestinian land for Jewish-Israeli settlements in the occupied Palestinian territory as well as inside present-day Israel; destruction of Palestinian homes and agricultural land; revocation of residency rights; expulsions; demographic engineering; and periodic massacres.

-9 - Many residents of Sheikh Jarrah were ethnically cleansed from their homes during the Nakba.
-They currently face becoming refugees for the second or third time.
-What is happening now in Sheikh Jarrah and occupied Jerusalem in general is a prime example of the ongoing Nakba.
-It repeats itself in the Jordan Valley, in Al-Naqab and across the territory under Israeli control.
-Indigenous Palestinians are being forced from their homes by state-sponsored violence at the hands of Israeli soldiers, Israeli police, and armed Israeli settlers.
+9 - Israel is currently attempting to implement the largest mass ethnic cleansing since 1968, targeting some 1,300 Palestinians living in eight villages in the area of Masafer Yatta, south of Hebron.
+Many of the Palestinians in Masafer Yatta have already fled Israeli massacres in Al-Naqab, committed by Israeli forces during and in the aftermath of the Nakba.
+What is happening now in Masafer Yatta is a prime example of the ongoing Nakba.
+It repeats itself still today in Al-Naqab, Jerusalem, the Jordan Valley, and across the territory under Israeli control.
+Indigenous Palestinians are being forced from their homes by state-sponsored violence at the hands of Israeli soldiers, Israeli police, and armed, fascist Israeli settlers.

-10 - Israel has a law that prohibits Palestinians who are second-class citizens of the state from commemorating the Nakba on May 15.
+10 - Israel has a law that prohibits Palestinians–second-class–citizens of the state from commemorating the Nakba.
 This does not stop Palestinians from remembering and insisting on our right to return to our ancestral lands.

-Share the stories of the Nakba from Palestinians and join BDS campaigns, the most effective way to support our struggle to achieve our internationally recognized rights, including the right of return for refugees.
+Commemorate the Nakba wherever you are, share the stories of the Nakba from Palestinians, and join BDS campaigns, the most effective way to support our struggle to achieve our internationally recognized rights, including the right of return for refugees.

 SHARE